-What percentage of your employees are “engaged”?
-Take a guess.
-A 2011 study of organizations worldwide found that only 31 percent of employees qualify as engaged.
+The 2011 BlessingWhite Report encompassing organizations worldwide found that only 31 per cent of employees qualify as engaged.
 This represents a staggering loss for companies: Gallup estimates that actively disengaged employees cost more than $300 billion in lost productivity.
 Disengaged employees can hurt morale and erode the organization’s bottom line.
-In contrast, engaged employees are more profitable, more customer-focused and easier to retain.
+In contrast, engaged employees are more profitable, more customer-focused, and easier to retain.

-One five-minute interaction with individuals who benefit from the company’s products and services can produce up to a 500 percent boost in employee productivity.
+One five-minute interaction with individuals who benefit from the company’s products and services can produce up to a 500 per cent boost in employee productivity.
 Interaction increases empathy for customers, motivating employees to do a better job serving them.
-For example, attaching a photo of the patient to an X-ray enhances radiologists’ effort and accuracy, yielding 46 percent improvements in diagnostic findings.
+For example, attaching a photo of the patient to an X-ray enhances radiologists’ effort and accuracy, yielding 46 per cent improvements in diagnostic findings.

 Employees who support co-workers in need experience increased commitment to the organization.
-Employee support programs (e.g. counseling services or financial grants) provide employees opportunities to help each other.
-To achieve the engagement benefits of such a program, communicate to employees the ways they can contribute, demonstrate the program’s credibility and highlight the organization’s contributions to it.
+Employee support programs (e.g. counselling services or financial grants) provide employees opportunities to help each other.
+To achieve the engagement benefits of such a program, communicate to employees the ways they can contribute, demonstrate the program’s credibility, and highlight the organization’s contributions to it.

-Employer-sponsored programs that support employees in adopting behaviors that reduce health risks and improve quality of life — also known as wellness programs — raise engagement levels and directly impact the bottom line.
+Employer-sponsored programs that support employees in adopting behaviours that reduce health risks and improve quality of life — also known as wellness programs — raise engagement levels and directly impact the bottom line.
 For instance, Johnson & Johnson saw returns of $2.71 for every dollar spent on wellness programs.